 I’ve listed the top three Gaudí buildings, but there are others, four of which are included with the above in the UNESCO listing as ‘works of Antoni Gaudí’:

-- Parc Güell, which has views over the City
+- Parc Güell, which has views over the city and is a particularly great place to visit if you’re exploring Barcelona with kids

 - Palau Güell, a mansion in the El Raval neighbourhood